BeanieODM/beanie/docs/tutorial/collection_setup.md

 ## Time series

-You can set up a timeseries collection using inner class `Settings`.
+You can set up a timeseries collection using the inner `Settings` class.

 **Be aware, timeseries collections a supported by MongoDB 5.0 and higher only.**